Board of Directors

 Bob Levy served as the founding president of the Santa Clara League of Conservation Voters.

 Bob is a life-long environmentalist.
 He earned a bachelor’s degree in Environmental Studies from UCSB and a Masters in Urban Planning from SJSU.
 Bob has a long history of community engagement.
 Most recently as a candidate for San Jose City Council.
 He currently serves as the chair of San Jose's District 1 Leadership Group, co-chair of the the Steven's Creek Advisory Group,and is a member of the Water District’s Water and Resources Advisory Committee.
 Previously he served on and chaired the San Jose Planning Commission, Santa Clara County Park and Recreation Commission, and San Jose Parks Commission.
-Professionally, Bob is an IT project manager and senior business analyst working at the City of Santa Clara and Silicon Valley Power.
+Professionally, Bob is a PMP certified project manager and senior business analyst.

 As Director of Labor & Government Relations for the Santa Clara & San Benito Building & Construction Trades Council, Joseph helps lead the organization in representing 23 construction trades and over 30 thousand members.
 In his role, Joseph is instrumental in negotiating and managing all construction agreements in conjunction with government agencies, contractors, and developers increasing the organization’s market share within the South Bay.
 Joseph has helped position the Building Trades Council as a leader in improving the health, jobs safety and economic conditions of all working men and women in the construction industry.
 Additionally, Joseph spearheads local and state legislation pertinent to the construction industry and is an advocate for smart and sustainable urban development.
 Previously, Joseph worked as the Land Use Policy Analyst for a San Jose councilman where he examined and initiated policies of land use, housing, transportation, and economic development.